12 Top-Rated Day Trips from Berlin

-While there are enough great attractions within Germany's capital to keep visitors occupied for days, a trip to Berlin's neighboring towns and beauty spots can offer an excellent respite from the crowds.
-From the lovely palaces and pristine parks of Potsdam to the natural splendor of the Rivers Havel and Spree, the city's rail and public transport networks make it easy to get out and about.
-Here are ten of the easiest outings to get you started.
+While there are enough great attractions in Berlin to keep tourists to Germany's capital occupied for days, a trip to the neighboring towns and countryside can offer an excellent respite from the crowds.
+From the lovely palaces and pristine parks of Potsdam to the natural splendor of the Rivers Havel and Spree, Berlin's surroundings offer plenty of attractions and things to do.
+The city's rail and public transport networks make it easy to get out and about, and organized tours make it easy to travel farther afield.

 1 Potsdam's Parks and Palaces